JFormoso/Comunidad-Abierta-LATAM/speedblog.md

 Picture by Roberto Huczek
 -----

-_This post summarizes our OLS journey, the project we worked on during the entire period of cohort 7, and what aur plans for the future are_
+_This post summarizes our OLS journey, the project we worked on during the entire period of cohort 7, and what our plans for the future are_

 ----

-## Project Background and motivation
+## Project Background and Motivation

 As the benefits of open science become increasingly evident, we believe it is crucial to foster its adoption and support the development of open science practitioners in Latin America.
 This project was born out of our desire to orient our practice towards open science and the struggles we faced while doing so.
 The three of us come from very different backgrounds but faced the same challenges: we were having difficulties finding people in our discipline that could help us make our work open, generating connections with groups or communities with similar goals, as well as accessing resources in our language that were applicable locally.
 During our attempts, we recognized the need for a centralized hub of information useful not only to us but that could potentially help other individuals and communities by: